open-data-fabric/open-data-fabric/rfcs/012-recommend-base16-encoding.md

 This change will be executed as part of the backwards compatibility breaking changes.

 ## Drawbacks
 1) **Compatibility**: Declaring that we support multiple `multibase` encodings instead of just one may slightly complicate compatibility between implementations, but since `multibase` is a self-describing format these issues should be easily addressable.
-This approach also has additional benefit of upgradeability.
+This approach also has additional benefit of upgradability.

 2) **Increase of length**: For an implementation choosing to stick with `base16` recommendation the main drawback is the increase of length of hashes in:
 - file and directory names